 Several educational programs are utilized in the first-year experience course, College 101.
-These presentations include a Title IX presentation on sexual misconduct and harassment, ALICE Training on active shooter response, general safety and personal safety information, and alcohol and drug awareness and education.
-The Office of Housing and Residence Life provides multiple programs each semester for students within residence hall programs on personal safety.
+These presentations include a Title IX presentation on sexual misconduct and harassment, ALICE Training on active shooter response, mental health support and resources, general safety and personal safety information, and alcohol and drug awareness and education.
+The Office of Housing and Residence Life provides multiple programs each semester for students within residence hall programs on personal safety, alcohol and drug abuse, mental health support, and other areas of safety important for college students.